RHoMIS/rhomis-ansible/README.md

 ## Setup

-Installation of ansible was done using [this guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
+Installation of ansible was done using [this guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+You need to generate ssh-key pairs so that you can deploy to each of the servers.

+You need to ensure that you can ssh to each of your hosts from the ansible vps.
+To do this, generate an ssh key on the ansible machine.
+Copy the public ssh key.
+Add it to the authorized key files for each of your deployments.
+See here for guidance on ssh key: (https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)

 ### Domain